What does the term UX analytics stand for? How do you perform UX analysis for SaaS and make data-driven decisions?

 - Tag 2 (outcomes): hesitation, exit, anger

-Hotjar lets you tag recordings to keep track of what’s important.
-If you want to identify patterns and also anticipate churn, try using NPS surveys and tag recurring themes in responses.
+If you want to identify patterns and anticipate churn, try using NPS surveys and tag recurring themes in responses.

-As illustrated, users are complaining about Instagram’s direct posting feature.
+As illustrated, users are complaining about missing features.
 If something was fixed before and complaints are still piling up, we need to get another round of watching session recordings or conduct in-person usability testing.

 Remember one thing: bugs appear every time in different features.
 Sure thing, we have to fix them all but prioritizing goes a long wait to save your resources.